laura-williams-1/lab-intro-to-react/README.md

 ![components list](./components.png)

-If you have time, build out the page to be more detailed, like the following mockup image.
+If you have time, build out the page to be more detailed and styled, like the following mockup image.

 ![ProfilePage](./ProfilePage.png)